Lucyjpjones/wean-cuisine/README.md

 **5.** Explore recipes and search bar
 - I clicked on the 'Explore recipes' button on the homepage callout section and the link within the dropdown menu, and both correctly navigated to the recipes page.

+- After adding my search indexes via the python interpreter I entered 'mongo.db.recipes.index_information()' to check that the correct details had been added.
+I also checked this by clicking on the 'indexes' section on MongoDB.

 - I submitted a selection of words into the recipe search bar to ensure the query function was filtering the recipes correctly.

 **6.** Viewing recipes